-Process of coding.
+Process of Coding

 Coder training.
-Coders of the infant videotapes were University students who had neither interacted with the children in the study, nor with any child using symbolic gestures.
-Coders of the toddler data were University students who had never directly interacted with the children in the study but had observed children using gestures while collecting the videotape data.
-Coders
+Coders of the infant videotapes were University students who had not interacted with the children in the study or with any child using symbolic gestures.
+Coders of the toddler data were University students who had never directly interacted with the children in the study but who had observed children using gestures while collecting the videotape data.
+Coders were trained to recognize gestures-symbolic and nonsymbolic-by learning behavioral descriptions of the gestures and seeing examples of them on coding-training videos.
+If there was more than one way to perform a sign, the coders were given both descriptions, and both versions of the sign were coded the same.